AriFordsham/GHCWiki/building/cross-compiling.md

 ```

 since even though we have a copy of GMP in the GHC source tree, it cannot be cross-compiled (ToDo: why not?).
+You must put this in `mk/build.mk` before building anything, because `INTEGER_LIBRARY` cannot be changed without doing a full `make distclean`.

 ## Using `cabal`